opuslogica/ng-pane-manager/README.md

 The `ngPaneManager` service contains many auxiliary functions that are helpful for working with your ngPaneManager layouts and configuration.

 [Online Reference](https://opuslogica.github.io/ng-pane-manager/index.html)

+You can build this reference yourself by installing [documentation.js](https://www.npmjs.com/package/documentation) and running `make`.